ZhengZhenyu/omnivirt/README.md

 ## What is OmniVirt

-OmniVirt is a lightweight and powerful virtualization management platformaimed to provide uniformed openEuler vm/container experience for Win/Mac/Linux users.
+OmniVirt is a lightweight and powerful virtualization management platform aimed to provide uniformed openEuler vm/container experience for Win/Mac/Linux users.

 ## Usage